The cyclic open-closed map, u-connections and R-matrices: Cyclic open-closed map respects connections

-In this section we will construct a closed-open map and prove it is an algebra homomorphism (a result first shown by \cite{FOOOToric1} and \cite{Ga12}).
-We will then construct an open-closed map, and show it is a morphism of $QH^*(X)$ modules (see also \cite{Ga12}).
+The approach we thus take is to first construct a closed-open map, and then dualise to obtain an open-closed map.
+The fact that the closed-open map is an algebra homomorphism (a result first shown by \cite{FOOOToric1} and \cite{Ga12}), will then translate into the result that the open-closed map is a morphism of $QH^*(X)$ modules (see also \cite{Ga12}).
 We will then construct a cyclic open-closed map, which was also done in \cite{Ga19}.
-Finally we show that the cyclic open-closed map is a morphism of T-structures, using an argument due to \cite{GPS2}.
+We then upgrade the result that the open-closed map is a morphism of $QH^*(X)$-module to show that the cyclic open-closed map is a morphism of T-structures, using an argument due to \cite{GPS2}.
 We then show Assumptions \ref{OC assumptions} hold for the cyclic open-closed map in order to conclude that it respects the connection in the $u$-direction.